No More Heroes (video game): Reviews

 Overall, No More Heroes received positive reviews.
 The game received a 34/40 from Famitsu.
 GameSpot gave it an Editor's Choice Award, praising the unique story, gameplay, and sense of humor.
-X-Play gave the game 5/5, citing "exceptional writing, sharp satire, satisfying game progression, unique visual style, intuitive controls, and a catchy and distinctive soundtrack.
-Xplay also called it the third best game and best Wii game released in the first half of 2008".
-Cheat Code Central called the game "a must-buy blast that out-shines all other third-party Wii titles to date."
-Ben "Yahtzee" Croshaw praised the game for its satire, quirky aesthetic, and unpredictable story while criticizing the repetition and restrictive overworld.
+X-Play considered the game to have "exceptional writing, sharp satire, satisfying game progression, unique visual style, intuitive controls, and a catchy and distinctive soundtrack.
+X-play also called it the third best game and best Wii game released in the first half of 2008".
 GamePro also praised No More Heroes with a Game of the Month Award and Editor's Choice award, saying "The entries for the best new character of 2008 are closed here's your winner (Travis Touchdown)" and that the game "easily ranks among the Wii's finest titles."

 GameTrailers, although reviewing the game positively, found its open world to be somewhat limited, an assessment shared by IGN, who went even further, claiming it ground an otherwise exciting game to a dead halt.
 Despite awarding the game a less positive review than others, IGN awarded it "Game of the Month" for January, calling it a "must-play" despite its flaws.
-Game Informer gave it one of the lowest scores, stating that "the repetition and lack of substance behind the flash" was among the many problems they had with the game.
-Nintendo Power gave it an 8/10, stating that "No More Heroes's zany charm and zest for excess go a long way to make up for its weaknesses."
+Game Informer was more critical, stating that "the repetition and lack of substance behind the flash" was among the many problems they had with the game.
+Nintendo Power stated that "No More Heroes's zany charm and zest for excess go a long way to make up for its weaknesses."
 They also listed it as the 7th best Wii game to date.
+Daniel Wilks of Hyper commended the game for its "very clever writing and great combat mechanics".
+However, he criticised it for being "deliberately repetitive".

 No More Heroes won multiple Wii-specific awards from IGN in their 2008 video game awards, including Best Story and Best Action Game.
 It was also a nominee for several other Wii-specific IGN awards, including Best Artistic Design, Best Voice Acting, and Best New IP.
-GameSpot awards this game for 2008 for its original IP and platform award.
-Daniel Wilks of Hyper commended the game for its "very clever writing and great combat mechanics".
-However, he criticised it for being "deliberately repetitive".
+GameSpot awarded No More Heroes fits 2008 original IP and Wii game awards.
 It was nominated for "Best Wii Game" at the 2008 Spike Video Game Awards.